rjregenold/noise_generator/README.md

-# White Noise Generator for Raspberry Pi Zero
+# Noise Generator for Raspberry Pi Zero

-This repository contains the code to create a white noise generator using a Raspberry Pi Zero.
+This repository contains the code to create a noise generator using a Raspberry Pi Zero.

 ## Building